Italian Sausage and Bean Soup with Chard

 - freshly grated Parmesan cheese for serving

-- In large soup pot, put chicken stock (preferably homemade), dried basil, and ground fennel and bring to a low simmer.
+- In large soup pot, put chicken stock (preferably homemade), dried basil, and ground fennel (affiliate link) and bring to a low simmer.
 Simmer broth and herbs while you prepare other ingredients.

 - Squeeze sausage out of the casing and saute in small amount of olive oil until sausage is well browned, breaking up with the back of metal turner as it browns.